 Duration.
-The average portfolio duration of this Fund, as calculated by the Subadviser, normally varies within three years (plus or minus) of the duration of the Barclays Capital U.S. TIPS Index, which as of December 31, 2012 was 6.07 years.
+The average portfolio duration of this Fund, as calculated by the Subadviser, normally varies within three years (plus or minus) of the duration of the Barclays Capital U.S. TIPS Index, which as of December 31, 2014 was 5.83 years.
 Average duration is a weighted average of all fixed income security durations in the Fund's portfolio, and is an approximate measure of the sensitivity of the market value of the Fund's holdings to changes in interest rates.
 If the Fund's duration is longer than the market's duration, the Fund would be expected to experience a greater change in the value of its assets when interest rates are rising or falling than would the market as a whole.
 The average duration of the Fund's portfolio was 4.58 years as of December 31, 2014.

 Interest rate risk: As nominal interest rates rise, the value of fixed income securities held by the Fund are likely to decrease and reduce the value of the Fund's portfolio.
 Securities with longer durations tend to be more sensitive to changes in interest rates, and are usually more volatile than securities with shorter durations.
 For example, a 5 year average duration generally means the fixed income security will decrease in value by 5% if interest rates rise by 1%.
 Additionally, rising interest rates may lead to increased redemptions, increased volatility and decreased liquidity in the fixed income markets, making it more difficult for the Fund to sell its fixed income holdings when the Subadviser may wish to sell or must sell to meet redemptions.